-In this work, we carried out UED measurements on twisted WSe$_2$/MoSe$_2$ moir\'{e} structures, taking advantage of deterministic large-area TMDC monolayer exfoliation and assembly \cite{liu2020disassembling}, together with the unique electron beam collimation and lensing design \cite{duncan2023multi}.
-We have identified key electron diffraction features from the moir\'e superlattices, appearing as satellite peaks dressing the main Bragg peaks.
-The time-dependent modulation of the satellite diffraction peaks provides precise evidence of the real-time evolution of the moir\'{e} structures upon photoexcitation.
-Our UED results demonstrate that the local twist angle dynamically evolves as the interlayer separation changes upon carrier injection, consistent with the prediction that the twist-angle and interlayer separation are intertwined \cite{qiu2024atomic}.
-Associated with exciton formation and localization, we also directly identify a photoinduced tranverse and coherent sub-THz torsional motion with the same spatial periodicity as the moir\'e superlattice, in agreement with the predictions of our driven-oscillator model.
-The results will open the door to coherent optical control of the moir\'e structures as a means of manipulating their associated excitonic and strongly-correlated collective electronic behaviors \cite{arsenault2024two, durmus2024quantum, kuhlenkamp2024chiral, wang2024chiral, biborski2024variational}.
+In this work, we perform UED measurements on twisted WSe$_2$/MoSe$_2$ moir\'{e} structures, taking advantage of deterministic large-area TMDC monolayer exfoliation and assembly \cite{liu2020disassembling}, together with a unique electron beam source, collimation and lensing design \cite{duncan2023multi}.
+We identify clear moir\'{e} electron diffraction features: satellite peaks dressing the main Bragg peaks.
+The time-dependent modulation of the satellite diffraction peaks offers precise evidence of the evolution of the moir\'{e} PLD upon photoexcitation.
+The results demonstrate that the local twist angle dynamically evolves as the interlayer separation changes upon carrier injection, consistent with the prediction that twist angle and interlayer separation are intertwined \cite{qiu2024atomic}.
+We also directly identify a photoinduced tranverse and coherent sub-THz torsional motion with the same spatial periodicity as the moir\'{e} superlattice, in agreement with the predictions of our driven-oscillator model.
+The results open the door to optical control of the moir\'{e} structures as a means of manipulating their associated excitonic and strongly-correlated collective electronic behavior \cite{tang2020simulation, arsenault2024two, wang2024chiral}.

-\section{Results: observation of photoinduced moir\'e superlattice motion}
+\section{Results: observation of photoinduced moir\'{e} superlattice motion}